drclab/drclab.github.io/content/posts/tools.md

 - ADK’s registry enforces tool contracts, preventing silent failures like the missing `delete_email` call.
 - Using Gemini 2.0 inside ADK lets the agent chain multiple email operations without extra glue code.
 - The simulated backend plus `utils.reset_database()` keeps experiments reproducible as you iterate on tool coverage.

-If you want to tinker further, spin up `hugo server --buildDrafts --buildFuture`, point it at this blog post, and follow along in the notebook.
-We’re working on a follow-up guide that dives into monitoring email-agent traces in Cloud Logging—stay tuned.